oxc-project/oxc/README.md

 ## Credits

-This project is incubated from the help of these great mentors and their projects:
+This project was incubated with the assistance of these exceptional mentors and their projects:

 * [Rome Tools](https://rome.tools) - [@MichaReiser](https://github.com/MichaReiser), [@ematipico](https://github.com/ematipico)
 * [Ruff](https://beta.ruff.rs) - [@charliermarsh](https://github.com/charliermarsh)